Lavanya-Voleti/NetflixClone/ReadME.md

 ### 5. Start the Application: Works

-To start the Netflix clone application, use the following command:
+To start the Netflix clone application in background, use the following command:

 ```bash
 npm start &
 ```

+Default port will be 3000, make sure that port 3000 is open in your VMs.

 ### 6. Optional & May Not Work: Serve the Built Application